Searchlight Pictures: First years and 21st Century Fox era

 From its first release, The Brothers McMullen (1995), Fox Searchlight went to distribute a series of independent films such as Girl 6, Stealing Beauty, and She's the One (all 1996).
-While critically well received, these early releases were not commercially very successful; Fox Searchlight's first real commercial breakthrough came with The Full Monty (1997), garnering the studio's first awards.
+While critically well received, these early releases were not commercially successful; Fox Searchlight's first real commercial breakthrough came with The Full Monty (1997), garnering the studio's first awards.

 In 2006, a companion label, Fox Atomic, was created to produce and/or distribute genre films.
 Fox Atomic closed down in 2009.

 On June 28, 2012, Rupert Murdoch announced that Fox Searchlight's owner News Corporation would be split into two publishing and media oriented companies: the second News Corporation, which takes on the publishing and Australian broadcasting assets, and 21st Century Fox, which operated Fox Searchlight parent Fox Entertainment Group.
 Murdoch states that the 21CF name was a way to maintain 20th Century Fox's heritage.

 Fox Stage Productions was formed in June 2013.
 The creation of 21st Century Fox was completed on June 28, 2013.
 In August 2013, 20CF started a theatrical joint venture with a trio of producers, both film and theater, Kevin McCollum, John Davis and Tom McGrath.

+Nancy Utley joined Fox’s Searchlight branch in 1999, and she served in leadership capacities for over 20 years.
+Gilula and Utley were partnered at Searchlight since 1999 and jointly served as presidents of Searchlight since 2009.
+They first collaborated on “Boys Don’t Cry,” which was released in 1999 and as of 2018, led the release of 150 Searchlight productions and acquisitions.
+Under Utley and Gilula, Searchlight received 122 Golden Globe nominations, 159 Oscar nominations, and 40 Oscars, including four Best Picture Awards.
+Notable films released under Utley’s tenure at Searchlight include Jojo Rabbit, The Favourite, Three Billboards Outside Ebbing, Missouri; The Grand Budapest Hotel, Beasts of the Southern Wild, The Best Exotic Marigold Hotel, Juno, Little Miss Sunshine, Napoleon Dynamite, Boys Don’t Cry, Black Swan, Sideways, The Tree of Life, Nightmare Alley, Slumdog Millionaire, The Shape of Water, 12 Years a Slave, and Nomadland.
+As of 2018, Searchlight had grossed over $5 billion in worldwide box office sales.